Frequently Asked Questions

 What is the turnaround time to receive my upgraded P320?

 For the US Commercial market, once you contact Sig Sauer and register for the process, you will receive an email from us at a later date with a shipping label and instructions as to when you may return your P320.
-This may take several weeks, as we will need time to prepare for this program.
-Once your P320 is received at Sig Sauer, turnaround time will be approximately 4-6 weeks.
-This lengthy process is due to the high volume of pistols in the marketplace.
+This may take 2-3 weeks.
+Once your P320 is received at Sig Sauer, turnaround time will be approximately 2-3 weeks.
 Transit times may vary depending on your geographic location and receipt of your returned pistol.

 Can I have the work performed at my local dealer instead?